-We expect that our research and development expenses will remain relatively consistent year-over-year in the near-term.
+We expect that our research and development expenses will remain relatively consistent in the near-term.

 Interest Expense

 Interest expense consists of cash and non-cash interest expense associated with our financing arrangements, including the borrowings under our Amended Loan Agreement with Innovatus.